Hawadacirka/Hawadacirka/README.md

 - 👋 Hi, I’m @Hawadacirka
-- 👀 I’m keen interested in developing the websites.
-I am new to GitHub and would to get a lot into it.
+- 👀 I’m keen interested in developing the websites and apps.
+I am new to GitHub and would to get a lot into it along my projects.

 Besides that, I like watching the series/movies with subtitles.
-- 🌱 I’m currently in HTML/CSS/JS/REACT
+- 🌱 I’m currently in HTML/CSS/JS/REACT/TAILWIND
 - 📫 How to reach me: reach my GITHUB.

 <!---